XuminGaoGithub/MMUU-Net/README.md

 # MMUU-NET(MMUU-Net：A Robust and Effective Network for Farmland Segmentation of Satellite Imagery)

 # Paper
-Xumin Gao, et al. MMUU-Net: A Robust and Effective Network for Farmland Segmentation of Satellite Imagery[J].
-Journal of Physics: Conference Series, 2020, 1651(1):012189 (7pp).
+Gao, X., Liu, L. and Gong, H., 2020, November.
+MMUU-Net: A robust and effective network for farmland segmentation of satellite imagery.
+In Journal of physics: conference series (Vol. 1651, No. 1, p.
+012189).
+IOP Publishing.